oborchers/Fast_Sentence_Embeddings/README.md

 Fast Sentence Embeddings is a Python library that serves as an addition to Gensim.
 This library is intended to compute *sentence vectors* for large collections of sentences or documents.

+**Disclaimer**: I am currently working full time.
+Unfortunately, I have yet to find time to add all the features I'd like to see.
+Especially the API needs some overhaul and we need support for gensim 4.0.0.
+If you want to support [fse](https://forms.gle/8uSU323fWUVtVwcAA), take a quick survey to improve it :-)

 Features
 ------------